Ciorbă de Perișoare

 - 06

-Cut a test meatball in half to ensure the rice is completely cooked and tender.
-Stir in the lemon juice (or sauerkraut brine) and the dried lovage, let it simmer for 3 more minutes, then turn off the heat entirely.
+Pull a meatball to ensure the rice is completely tender, then stir in the lemon juice and dried lovage, letting it simmer for 3 minutes before turning off the heat entirely.

 - 07

-In a medium bowl, vigorously whisk the reserved egg yolks and sour cream until smooth.
-Slowly drizzle a ladle of the hot soup broth into the dairy while whisking furiously to prevent curdling, repeat with a second and third ladle, then gently stir the warmed mixture back into the main pot.
+Whisk the reserved egg yolks and sour cream in a medium bowl, slowly drizzling in three ladles of hot broth while whisking furiously to prevent scrambling, then gently stir the warmed mixture back into the soup pot.

 - 08

-Stir in the fresh chopped dill and parsley.
-Taste the broth to ensure it is savory, earthy, and distinctly tangy, adding more salt or lemon juice if necessary.
-Serve hot with a slice of crusty homemade bread and a raw green chili pepper on the side.
+Stir in the fresh chopped dill and parsley, adjusting the salt or lemon juice as needed, and serve hot with thick crusty bread and a raw green chili pepper.

 Notes